capitalone/DataProfiler/README.md

   * "flattened_dataframe" is best used for JSON structure typically found in data streams that contain nested lists of dictionaries and a payload.
 For example: `{"data": [ columns ], "response": 200}`
 * selected_keys - columns being selected from the entire dataset, must be a list `["column 1", "ssn"]`
-* payload_key - The dictionary key for the payload of the JSON, typically called "data" or "payload".
-Defaults to "data".
+* payload_keys - The dictionary keys for the payload of the JSON, typically called "data" or "payload".
+Defaults to ["data", "payload", "response"].

 ##### AVROData